1

 Will AI replace system engineers?

 System software engineers design, develop, and maintain complex systems and rely on skills such as programming, troubleshooting, and system analysis.
-While AI can automate certain tasks like monitoring and routine maintenance, it is unlikely to fully replace system engineers, as human expertise is essential for designing, implementing, and managing complex systems and adapting to new challenges.
+While AI can automate certain tasks like monitoring and routine maintenance, it is unlikely to fully replace system engineers, as their expertise is needed for system design, problem-solving, and adapting to new technologies.
+AI tools serve as assistants to enhance efficiency rather than replace the role entirely.

 What is the difference between System Software Engineer vs Software Developer?